-Agents should include any other material matters relevant to their approach to validating the internal model as satisfactory coverage of these elements alone does not guarantee compliance with the tests and standards.
+Agents should include any other material matters relevant to their approach to validating the internal model as satisfactory coverage of these elements alone does not guarantee compliance with the SUK requirements.
 The scope of the validation will depend on the scope of the internal model itself.
 The validation policy must cover all quantitative and qualitative aspects of the internal model.
 If, exceptionally, there are parts of the internal model not covered by the policy, agents will be required to state this and detail why it is appropriate to exclude those parts from the validation process.

 The validation policy must set out the validation tools that are used.
 The broad description of a validation tool is any approach designed to gain comfort that the internal model is appropriate and reliable.
 It is up to each agent to decide which tools will be used.
 Various validation processes and tools that an agent may choose to employ are set out in this document.
-Many of the validation processes and tools described are mandatory under SII level 2 guidance, including stress and scenario testing, sensitivity testing, and back testing.
+Many of the validation processes and tools described are mandatory under SUK, including stress and scenario testing, sensitivity and stability testing, and backtesting / testing against experience .
 These tests should be applied to every major risk category in order to validate the model.